JamesTheButler/Cube-Fusion-Server/README.md

 They must enter the moves they want their character to make in advance and then wait and see whether their plans work out.
 Not only do the players have to plan ahead, but they must also anticipate which moves their teammate take, in order to finally unite on the goal tile.

-We were a team of 5 programmers (no designers, as evident), who studied game design and software engineering.
+We were a team of 5 programmers, who studied game design and software engineering.
 The project runs on a server, which two tablets are connected to via
 IP.
 The tablets run the <a href="https://github.com/JamesTheButler/Cube-Fusion-Client">client application<a> and serve then as input devices for the player characters.

 <img src="/media/setup.png" width="300px">